 New Community Health Service Building

-Construction has been completed on a new Community Health Service Building.
-The new $30 million building accommodates a variety of essential health services including speech pathology, occupational therapy, dental surgery, postnatal services, adult and child mental health, chronic disease clinical rehabilitation, acute post-acute care and physiotherapy.
+A new Community Health Service Building has been constructed on the eastern side of the hospital campus.
+The $30 million building accommodates a variety of essential health services including speech pathology, occupational therapy, dental surgery, postnatal services, adult and child mental health, chronic disease clinical rehabilitation, acute post-acute care and physiotherapy.

 New 24/7 Urgent Care Centre

-Mona Vale Hospital’s emergency building is being refurbished for the hospital's new 24/7 Urgent Care Centre.
+Mona Vale Hospital’s emergency building is being refurbished for the hospital's 24/7 Urgent Care Centre.
 The service manages patients who self-present to the hospital with injuries and illnesses.
 The unit is staffed by emergency-trained doctors and nurses.
 Patients requiring higher-level emergency services can be transferred by ambulance to the major Northern Beaches Hospital.
-Since October 2018, more than 6000 patients have presented to Mona Vale Hospital's Urgent Care Centre.

 New Inpatient Building

-Plans have been unveiled for a new 20-bed inpatient building to be constructed on the far-eastern side of the hospital campus.
+Construction is underway on a new 20-bed inpatient building on the eastern side of the hospital campus.
 The new building will accommodate a dedicated inpatient palliative care unit and a specialist inpatient geriatric medical unit.
-Construction is scheduled to begin in coming months.
+Construction is expected to be completed in 2020.

-Mona Vale Hospital’s helicopter facility is being relocated to enable the construction of a new inpatient building.
-The new location is approximately 100m to the north of the existing helipad.
+Mona Vale Hospital’s helicopter facility has been relocated to enable the construction of a new inpatient building.
+The new location is approximately 100m to the north of the previous helipad.